mkilmerr/SOLID_Principles_Swift/README.md

 1. Instead of one monolithic interface, break an interface up based on what implementers should be doing
 2. Keeps consumers from having to much power

+## Interface Segregation Principle

+(M)any client-specific interfaces are better than one general-purpose interface

+**ISP Tips**

+1. Instead of one monolithic interface, break an interface up based on what implementers should be doing
+2. Keeps consumers from having to much power

 ## Dependecy Inversion Principle

 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.